Across the school year, the curriculum will be taught in seven-week blocks.

 Applied Transdiscipline Learning Assignment (10hr/wk)

-These are typically longer sessions that present students with the opportunity to solve a real-world problem or issue through applying their knowledge and skills from a wide variety of disciplines including English, Science, Computer Science, Mathematics, Art and Design, Design and Technology, Geography, History, Citizenship, and PSHE.
+These are typically longer sessions that present students with the opportunity to solve a real-world problem or issue through applying their knowledge and skills from a wide variety of disciplines including English, Science, Computer Science, Mathematics, Art and Design, Design and Technology, Geography, History, Music, Drama, Spanish, RSHE and SMSC (including British Values, Citizenship and Religion).
 The students work in teams to apply computational thinking strategies to work toward finding a solution to the problem or issue.
 The outcome is a high-quality product, performance and/ or presentation during the Assessment, Performance and Presentation ‘7th week’.

 Single Discipline Learning Sessions (15hr/wk)